 Every A on the piano – including A0 and A7 – is mapped and used in the LC spreadsheet for creating the tuning.
 The Secondary or ‘mini’ targets are the D’s and E’s in the 3rd and 4th octaves.

-Being able to tailor the shape of the curve within the prime octave allows us to accurately fit the curve of the tuning to the scaling of the piano.
+Being able to tailor the shape of the curve within the prime octave allows us to more accurately fit the curve of the tuning to the scaling of the piano.
 Tunings sound so much better.

 As an example, sometimes a piano’s D3 is a wound bichord and E3 is a plain wire trichord.
-Using these sub-prime as well as the prime octave mini targets really allow for a much better fitting tuning that will be created by the LC spreadsheet, results in a much more custom tuning for the subprime octave.
+Using these sub-prime as well as the prime octave mini targets really allow for a much better fitting tuning that will be created by the LC spreadsheet.

-Being able to map both main and mini targets in both the prime and subprime octaves, gives us the capability to create a super custom midrange tuning for that specific piano.
+Being able to map both main and mini targets in both the prime and sub-prime octaves, gives us the capability to create a super custom midrange tuning for any piano.

 Of course there are exceptions, but they are rare.
 But I must mention one here as an aside.
 A few years ago I was visiting another tuner/technician in England who owned a 3 Bridge Steinway Model A. I believe the break going from plain wire trichords to the top note on that little tenor bridge with it’s wound trichords was between C#3 and D3?
 Is that right?
 I think it is.
 I think C#3 was the top note on that little tenor bridge and it was a wound trichord.
 Terrible terrible terrible scale as anyone knows who’s tuned one knows.